 In January 2008 permission was given to extend into the other half of the garden.
 Work began on this phase in October 2008 and was undertaken with outstanding help and support from Gateshead Probation Service and Community Payback.
 All hard landscaping and the bulk of planting was completed by early May 2009.
 We are still developing our planting schemes and always strive to get it just right.

-In September 2012 the Orangery was completed and is now serving food and hot drinks 7 days a week.
+In September 2012 the Orangery was completed and is now serving food and hot drinks Mon-Sat.

 The garden is always in need of maintenance so even though the major work has been completed, it’s still possible for you to get involved in this community project.
 Learn more about volunteering at Whickham Hermitage Community Garden.

 In 2022, The Orangery Cafe in the Garden was taken over wonderful new owners, Zoe and Mark.